ZhangAoCanada/RADDet/README.md

 ## NOTICE

-- Current State: preparing paper
+- Our paper is accepted by 2021 18th Conference on Robots and Vision (CRV).
+We also preprinted the paper, see [preprint](http://arxiv.org/abs/2105.00363).

 - Announcement: we are still trying different backbone layers.
 Therefore, the current backbone layers may vary from the original implementations.